1414C/SLViewer/README.md

 The project is built in Objective-C, as Swift was kind of new when I was writing this.
 Presently the project is configured to build on XCode 7.0 with a target OS X release of 10.11.
 When I update to XCode 8.x I will create a fork and make the required changes there for 10.11 and 10.12.

-This program will read SAPLink archives and create a SQLite DB containing the unarchived objects in human-readable format.
+* This program will read SAPLink archives in either Slinkee or Nugget format and create a SQLite DB containing the unarchived objects in human-readable format.

-You may import multiple SAPLink files in either Slinkee or Nugget format.
+* You may import multiple SAPLink files.

-Duplicate objects will be overwritten without warning.
+* Duplicate objects will be overwritten without warning.

-The imported objects are contained in one 'codebase' - see the overwrite warning.
+* The imported objects are contained in one 'codebase' - see the overwrite warning.

 The only objects supported are ABAP Classes, ABAP Function Groups and ABAP SE38-type programs.
-It would be relatively simple to add support for others, however most meaningful aspects of ABAP-stack development can be captured with the presently supported objects.
+If the source file contains other object-types, the unsupported objects will be skipped over.
+It would be relatively simple to add support for additional object-types, however most meaningful aspects of ABAP-stack development can be captured with those presently supported.

 A notable exclusion is ABAP Repostitory content (DDIC).
-It would be possible to add support for customer DDIC elements, domains, strucures and tables.

 # Testing
-A sample Slinkee file has been included in the SLViewer/SLViewerTests folder.
+A sample Slinkee file is located at ./SLViewer/SLViewerTests/CLAS_ZCL_TEXT_EXPORT5.slnk.
 It contains a single ABAP Class of reasonable completeness.

 #TODO:
 Logical next-steps would be: